Curvature: Graph of a function

 In the general case of a curve, the sign of the signed curvature is somewhat arbitrary, as it depends on the orientation of the curve.
 In the case of the graph of a function, there is a natural orientation by increasing values of x.
-This makes significant the sign of the signed curvature.
+This gives additional significance to the sign of the signed curvature.

 The sign of the signed curvature is the same as the sign of the second derivative of f.
 If it is positive then the graph has an upward concavity, and, if it is negative the graph has a downward concavity.
 If it is zero, then one has an inflection point or an undulation point.